fiedler-mack/CorpusAnalyser/README.md

-8. Typetoken Lemma results from db:
+9. Typetoken Lemma results from db:
 ===================================

 	This step depends on step 5.
+	This is a substep of db_query_all.sh (step 6).

 	    $ cd project
 	    $ cd CorpusAnalyser/04_query_db/03_typetoken_lemma